NQ-TU/MusicVisuals/README.md

 # What I am most proud of in the assignment
 - Noel McCarthy:

+I am really happy with how the terrain is generated and looks.
+I wanted to create a visual similar to images of "synthwaves" but with my own spin on it, using cubes to create the terrain.
+I really like the "flying" affect and the user can imagine many different scenes, as the color may be changed easily using the hue variable.
+This means the user can imaine they are navigating through a highrise city, over a wavey ocean, desert dunes or hilly fields.
+I took a lot of inspiration in my visuals from TheCodingTrain, most significant of which is the nebulaBackground.
+This uses the concept of icosurfaces, which merges together points in proximity to each other.
+Had i more time i would've liked to change the colors so they represented nebula clouds, making them a more passive background feature, however I am still incredibly happy with how they turned out especially with how they interact with the particles.
 - Patrick Akinsowon:
 - Larina Yu:
 - Michael Ferents: